Igorxp5/rwmem/README.md

 memory.open()
 """
-Open a handle for an process, you can select  the process by it name or process id
+[*] JOB: Open a handle for process, you can select  the process by it name or process id [*] Examples: memory.open(7696) memory.open("someGame")
-Examples:
-   memory.open(7696)
-   memory.open("someGame")